AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 # Notes on Probability, Information, & Risk  (Draft)

 ## Abstract
 Resources (with short notes) are provided concerning probability, information and risk.
-Both the frequentist and Bayesian views are considered; including Kolmogorov's axiomatic foundations and Bayesian applications of probability to Mumford's Pattern Theory.
+Both the frequentist and Bayesian views are considered; including Kolmogorov's axiomatic foundations and application of Bayesian probability in Mumford's Pattern Theory.
 The section on information includes Shannon's general theory, several survey articles (considering physics and geometry); and applications to computational complexity and coding theory.
 The section on risk considers the mathematics of games and gambling; including, the information theoretic Kelly's Criterion (as advocated by E. O. Thorp and associated practitioners).

 **To be continued ...**